 LTAC does not have rules and procedures adopted as required by the RMC.
-LTAC reviewed a draft version during their 3/8/2022 meeting.
-Once approved they will be included for council's approval with the October grant recommendations, revised criteria, Strategic Plan Presentation and LTAC/ CC joint meeting.
+A draft version has been created and will be reviewed by LTAC in 2022.
+Once approved, they will be included for council's approval with the October grant recommendations, revised criteria, Strategic Plan Presentation and LTAC/ CC joint meeting.